cachilders/sentiero-app/README.md

 Explore your world with HealthKit workout data.

 Overworld visualizes your outdoor workout GPS data as an exploration map.
 Unexplored areas are fully occluded by rolling fog.
-As you complete workouts (like walk, run, cycle, and hike) the fog lifts to reveal the topographic terrain beneath.
+As you complete workouts on your watch or phone (or sync them to HealthKit form external sources) the fog lifts to reveal the topographic terrain beneath.

 - **Privacy-first** — all data stays on your device.
 No accounts, no analytics, no tracking.
 - **HealthKit integration** — reads walking, running, cycling, and hiking routes from Apple Health.